BramvdnHeuvel/Batteryboys/README.md

 They stop around 46.000.
 The differential evolution however, gets a result of around 38.000.
 This means that the differential evolution gets a better score, and is therefore better for us to use.
+The hillclimber at this moment gives around 32.000, which is better than the differential and much better than both the first_fits.

 ### Oplossingen voor pijnpunten in case